Charles B. McVay III: Suicide

-On November 6, 1968, McVay committed suicide by shooting himself at his home in Litchfield, Connecticut.
+On November 6, 1968, McVay took his own life by shooting himself at his home in Litchfield, Connecticut.
 He used a Colt pistol, an Officer's Model Target 38 Special.
-It was manufactured in 1906 and was not issued to the U.S. Navy despite what the name could lead some to believe, according to the USS Indianapolis Legacy Organization.
-Commonly this pistol has been referred to as McVay's service pistol, which it was not.
-There is another myth, that he was holding in his hand a toy sailor he had received as a boy for a good luck charm.
-This is also untrue, as police reports obtained by the Legacy Organization do not mention this nor show any other objects in the pictures aside from his pistol.
+It was manufactured in 1906 and was not issued to the U.S. Navy despite what the name could lead some to believe, according to the USS Indianapolis Survivors Organization.
+This weapon has been referred to in some sources as McVay's service pistol, which it was not.
+Another myth regarding McVay's death, that he was holding in his hand a toy sailor he had received as a boy for a good luck charm, is also false.
+Police reports obtained by the Legacy Organization do not mention this nor show any other objects in the pictures aside from his pistol.

 He was found on his back porch by his gardener.
 Though a note was not left, McVay was known by those close to him to have suffered from loneliness, particularly after losing his wife to cancer in 1961.
 McVay also struggled throughout his life from the impact of vitriolic letters and phone calls he periodically received from grief-stricken relatives of dead crewmen who served aboard Indianapolis.

 Exoneration

 survivors organized, and many spent years attempting to clear their skipper's name.
 Many people, from McVay's sons Charles Butler McVay IV (1925–2012) and James "Kimo" Wilder McVay (1927–2001) to author Dan Kurzman, who chronicled the Indianapolis incident in Fatal Voyage, to members of Congress, long believed McVay was unfairly convicted.
 Paul Murphy, president of the USS Indianapolis Survivors Organization, said: "Captain McVay's court-martial was simply to divert attention from the terrible loss of life caused by procedural mistakes which never alerted anyone that we were missing."

-Over fifty years after the incident, a 12-year-old student in Pensacola, Florida, Hunter Scott, was instrumental in raising awareness of the miscarriage of justice carried out at the captain's court-martial.
+Over fifty years after the incident, a 12-year-old student in Pensacola, Florida, Hunter Scott, was instrumental in raising awareness of the miscarriage of justice that occurred at the captain's court-martial.
 As part of a school project for the National History Day program, the young man interviewed nearly 150 survivors of the Indianapolis sinking and reviewed 800 documents.
 His testimony before the U.S. Congress brought national attention to the situation.
+Scott, who later became an officer in the US Navy, stated that of the more than forty survivors he heard back from early in his project, "all felt that their captain was court martialed unjustly."

 In October 2000, the United States Congress passed a Sense of Congress resolution that McVay's record should reflect that "he is exonerated for the loss of the USS Indianapolis."
 President Bill Clinton also signed the resolution.
 Commander Mochitsura Hashimoto died five days before the exoneration (on October 25).